YosefLab/CZI-Immuneaging/README.md

 # The Immune Aging Data Hub

-**(Work in progress...)**

 This repository serves as the data hub of the Immune Aging project.
-Here you can find all the resources and information needed for accessing and visualizing the currently available processed data of the project, as well as a complete documentation of the data collection process, including data upload and data processing.
+Here you can find all the resources and information needed for accessing the currently available processed data of the project, as well as a complete documentation of the data collection process, including instructions for data upload (for designated data uploaders), data processing (for designated data owners) and other data management procedures (for designated system admins).

 This page did not answer your question?
 Please <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/issues">open an issue</a> and label it as a 'question'.